nikakogho/nikakogho.github.io/Nexus/People/AI/Yann LeCun.md

 Interview with Lex Fridman [here](https://www.youtube.com/watch?v=5t1vTLU7s40&pp=ygUVeWFubiBsZWN1bm4gaW50ZXJ2aWV3)

 ## Beliefs About AI
-He thinks [[Large Language Models]] are not enough for AGI as they lack inner comprehension and instead proposes "World Models", which he explains [here](https://www.linkedin.com/posts/yann-lecun_lots-of-confusion-about-what-a-world-model-activity-7165738293223931904-vdgR).
+He thinks [[Large Language Models]] are not enough for AGI as they lack inner comprehension and instead proposes "World Models" (JEPA), which he explains [here](https://www.linkedin.com/posts/yann-lecun_lots-of-confusion-about-what-a-world-model-activity-7165738293223931904-vdgR).
 This is why he supports making [[Large Concept Models]].

 He thinks AGI will come gradually and that there is no existential risk in it (unlike what Geoffrey Hinton thinks).